Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Two-Particle Wave Functions

-Finally, we note that while we have constructed an explicit realization of Bell-type inequalities for the first and second generation of quarks, an analogous analysis may be undertaken for the first and second lepton generations, with a straightforward replacement of relevant parameters: $f_1: \{u, \bar{u}, d,\bar{d}\}\rightarrow \{e^-,e^+,\nu_e,\bar{\nu}_e \}$, etc. However, experimentally probing the lepton sector for Bell inequalities may be more challenging than for the quarks.
-Neutrinos are notoriously difficult to detect, muonium-antimuonium oscillations (while possible in the SM due to non-zero neutrino masses) have yet to be observed, and neutrinos don't form bound states.
+Finally, we note that while we have constructed an explicit realization of Bell-type inequalities for the first and second generation of quarks, an analogous analysis may be undertaken for the first and second lepton generations, with a straightforward replacement of relevant parameters: $f_1: \{u, \bar{u}, d,\bar{d}\}\rightarrow \{e^-,e^+,\nu_e,\bar{\nu}_e \}$, etc. However, even at the Gedanken level, experimentally probing the lepton sector for Bell-type inequalities may be more challenging than for the quarks: Neutrinos are notoriously difficult to detect; muonium-antimuonium oscillations (while possible in the SM due to non-zero neutrino masses) have yet to be observed; and neutrinos don't form bound states.